Should International Travelers Leave Their Phones At Home?

 Mod me down again, anarchists.

-Attack Software (Score:4, Interesting)
+Attack Software (Score:5, Interesting)

 So what happens when travelers start carrying attack hardware & software that bites back.
 Imagine that the border agent sticks your phone into his reader and along with your data your phone injects a virus into his system.
 This can be done at very low levels.
 Or your 'phone' might simply send out 200,000 volts of power through the connection frying boarder patrol's expensive equipment.